1. Home

 Child First

-Child First is an evidence-based, early childhood, mental health program that supports very young children (prenatal to age 5) and families who face major adversity.
+Child First is an evidence-based, early childhood mental health program that supports very young children (prenatal to age 5) and families who face significant adversity.
 The intervention builds resilience and promotes healing to prevent the damaging effects of poverty, trauma, abuse, neglect, and chronic stress.